cbonoz/test-your-trivia/README.md

 * Start a {easy, medium, hard} {category} quiz.
 * Ok, here's your first question.
 Say A,B,C or D...
 * (5 multiple choice questions)...
 * {Terrible, Good effort, Great Job, Perfect}!
-Your score was {X} out of 5.
-Play again? ex: Say, I want a easy quiz on books.
+Your final score is {x} out of 5.
+Thank you for playing Test your Trivia!
+Let's play again soon!

 In test your trivia, you pick the category: